Clergy Well-Being Research

 • Lead Women Pastors Project Survey Data Summary; General Board of Ministry and Higher Education, 2010

-These studies are property of the Center for Health (CFH) and are intended as resources to those working to improve clergy health and well-being.
-Before quoting these documents in other published materials, please contact the CFH at email@example.com and provide us information about what content, where and when the material will be cited with appropriate attribution.
+Some of these studies are property of the Center for Health (CFH) and are intended as resources to those working to improve clergy health and well-being.
+Before quoting these documents in other published materials, please contact the CFH at firstname.lastname@example.org and provide us information about what content, where and when the material will be cited with appropriate attribution.

 Let Us Know